 Calculation of Deposit Sum

-The approval or deemed approval of the proposed amount of the Major Infrastructure Payment and the Deposit Sum shall be in accordance with the following process:
+The approval or deemed approval of the proposed amount of the the Deposit Sum shall be in accordance with the following process:

-The Owner and the Developer shall submit to the County Council its estimate of the amount of the Major Infrastructure Payment and its proposal for the amount of the Deposit Sum and the Owner and the Developer shall allow the County Council a minimum of 28 days in which to respond.
+The Owner and the Developer shall submit to the County Council and the District Council its estimate of the amount of the Major Infrastructure Payment and its proposal for the amount of the Deposit Sum and the Owner and the Developer shall allow the County Council and the District Council a minimum of 28 days in which to respond.

-In the event that the County Council does not respond within the period set out in paragraph 2.9.1 above then the Owner and Developer shall write to the County Council providing it with a further 14 days in which to respond after which if no response is received the Owner and Developer shall be entitled to proceed on the basis that the estimated amount of the Major Infrastructure Payment and the proposed Deposit Sum is deemed approved.
+In the event that the County Council or the District Council does not respond within the period set out in paragraph 2.6.1(a) above then the Owner and Developer shall write to the County Council and the District Council providing themwith a further 14 days in which to respond after which if no response is received the Owner and Developer shall be entitled to proceed on the basis that the proposed Deposit Sum is deemed approved.

-In the event that the County Council approves the estimated amount of the Major Infrastructure Payment and the proposed Deposit Sum or it is deemed approved pursuant to paragraph Error!
-Reference source not found. above then the Owner and the Developer shall pay such amount in accordance with paragraph Error!
+In the event that the County Council and the District Council approve the proposed Deposit Sum or it is deemed approved pursuant to paragraph2.6.1(b) Error!
+Reference source not found. above then the Owner and the Developer shall pay such amount in accordance with paragraph 2.5.2(c) Error!
 Reference source not found. of this Schedule 27

-In the event that the Council does not approve the estimated amount of the Major Infrastructure Payment and/or the proposed Deposit Sum and provides an alternative amount then the Owner and Developer shall consider the alternative amount and confirm to the County Council whether such amount is agreed
+In the event that neither the County Council nor the District Council approves the proposed Deposit Sum and provides an alternative amount then the Owner and Developer shall consider the alternative amount and confirm to the County Council and the District Council whether such amount is agreed

-In the event that the Owner and the Developer do not agree with the alternative amount then they may make submissions to the County Council with a view to agreeing an amount or alternatively seek to refer matters to Dispute Resolution pursuant to clause 7.
+In the event that the Owner and the Developer do not agree with the alternative amount then they may make submissions to the County Council and the District Council with a view to agreeing an amount or alternatively seek to refer matters to Dispute Resolution pursuant to clause 7.

-The Deposit Sum shall be based on a reasonable estimate of the Major Infrastructure Payment including the actual amount of any Owner’s Works Costs or a reasonable proportion of them relative to the works completed;
+The Deposit Sum shall be a reasonable estimate of the Major Infrastructure Payment i;

-The Owner shall ensure that the charge to be granted pursuant to the agreement referred to in paragraph 2.5.2(a) will be a first ranking legal charge.
+The Owner shall ensure that the charge to be granted in conjunction with the agreement referred to in paragraph 2.5.2(a) will be a first ranking legal charge.

 Where both: